 How to get there

-British Airways, Virgin Atlantic and TUI all fly direct from the UK to Grantley Adams International Airport.
+British Airways and Virgin Atlantic fly direct from the UK to Grantley Adams International Airport.
 The flight time is around 8.5 hours.
 You’ll find private transfers and taxis as well as car hire options at the airport (always agree on your taxi fare before you travel and use authorised taxis that display a yellow sticker).
-Local buses (which charge around BDS$2 per journey) run hourly from the airport into the capital city of Bridgetown – just ask airport staff for assistance.
+Local buses (which charge around BDS$3.50 per journey) run hourly from the airport into the capital city of Bridgetown – just ask airport staff for assistance.

 Why visit Barbados?